 An intensive study designed to further integrate computational media and digital processes into creative practice.
 The focus is on developing independent work, group collaboration, and analytical study.
 Depending on the topic and work completed, study may be applied to different media concentrations.
 Prerequisite: ASIM 1310, CSE 1341, or CSE 1342.

-Introduces advanced physical computing principles using micro-controllers, custom circuit design, and advanced code to generate interactive art pieces that respond to stimuli.
-This studio class is designed to further students in the mastery of non-screen based digital art that exists in real space.
+Introduces advanced physical computing principles using microcontrollers, custom circuit design, and advanced code to generate interactive art pieces that respond to stimuli.
+Students further their mastery of nonscreen-based digital art that exists in real space.
 For students interested in installation, sculpture, performance, robotics, and electronic art.
 Prerequisite: ASIM 1330.

-An introduction to wearable art and wearable-based performance art through survey lectures, video documentation, reading, technical instruction, and off campus research trips.
-Students specifically explore the intersection of material, interactivity, technology, the body (both human and non-human), and the conceptual potentials within the context of wearable art.
-Includes introductions to introductory level programming through both the Lilypad and Arduino micro controllers as well as basic electronics.
-Students produce their own wearable prototypes both individually and collaboratively working up to one final completed piece.
-Prerequisite: ASSC 1300.
+Introduces wearable art and wearable-based performance art through survey lectures, video documentation, reading, technical instruction, and off-campus research trips.
+Students explore the intersection of material, interactivity, technology, the body (human and nonhuman), and the conceptual potentials within the context of wearable art.
+Includes programming at the introductory level through LilyPad and other Arduino microcontrollers as well as basic electronics.
+Students produce their own wearable prototypes both individually and collaboratively, working up to one final completed piece.
+Prerequisite: ASIM 1330.

-A combined seminar and studio course introducing artists and collaborative groups working with nature, science, and alternative organic methods as material to produce sculpture, installations, and performance based work.
-Students explore nature as material and research based art practices that engage in biology, the environment, genetics, technoscience, and the use and collaboration with plants and animals, organic, and synthetically ‘organic’ materials.
-Activities include visits to various laboratories and exhibitions as well as lectures from visiting guest speakers.
+A combined seminar and studio course introducing artists and collaborative groups working with nature, science, and alternative organic methods as material to produce sculpture, installations, and performancebased work.
+Students explore nature as material and research-based art practices that engage in biology; the environment; genetics; technoscience; and the use of and collaboration with plants, animals, and organic and synthetically organic materials.
+Includes visits to various laboratories and exhibitions as well as lectures from visiting guest speakers.

 Students may take one course per term only.
 Prerequisite: Permission of instructor.